UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

                Follow the tutorial at Virtual environment with venv https://pdc-support.github.io/pdc-intro/#165

-         .. admonition:: If you want your virtual environment in a certain place...
+         .. admonition:: If you want your virtual environment in a certain place
-            :class:dropdown

-            - Example for course project location and ``$USER`` being you user name.
-                - If your directory in the project has another name, replace ``$USER`` with that one!
+            :class: dropdown

             - UPPMAX:
                 - Create: ``python -m venv /proj/hpc-python-uppmax/$USER/Example``